 - Managers’ report that they miss important information daily because it exists within the company, but they cannot locate.

-- For lost documents, companies pay a cost of searching 6X the value of the original document.
+- For lost documents, companies pay a cost of searching 6X the value of the original material.

 - 28% of respondents had their records management and security practices or exposed by an auditor in the last three years.

-- 27% of businesses have suffered a loss of business or loss of reputation in the past because of poor records keeping practices.
+- 27% of businesses have suffered a loss of business or loss of reputation in the past because of inadequate record-keeping practices.

 “Technology is nothing.
 What’s important is that you have a faith in people, that they’re basically good and smart, and if you give them tools, they’ll do wonderful things with them.”